- Glove Boxes and integrated dual materials deposition system

 - Organic Molecular Beam Deposition

-Glove Boxes (equipped with spin-coater and thermal vacuum evaporator)
+Glove Boxes (equipped with spin-coater and thermal vacuum evaporator) for fabrication and characterization of organic electronic devices

 Organic Molecular Beam Deposition